 Need an easy way for students to work on a group assignment?
 You can create web conferencing sessions or rooms where students can be moderators.
 This allows students to easily use the space to work on a group project or assignment, or to quickly meet about anything course related.
 Students no longer have to find a physical room or space for everyone to meet.
 This is also a great way to connect students in an all online course, or to bring students in different classes — or even universities — together.

 You can hold a lecture or interactive class entirely online with web conferencing.
 Some software — such as Blackboard Collaborate and Ultra — even allows you to create Breakout Rooms so students can work in smaller groups to answer a question or work on a case study.
 You can then bring everyone back to the main room to discuss what they worked on.
 Whiteboard slides can be shared back and forth between the main room and breakout rooms.

 As part of the the Learn@UW suite of learning technologies, institutions in the UW System have access to Blackboard Collaborate and its new, improved platform Blackboard Collaborate Ultra.
 Beyond those two platforms, there are many other web conferencing options you may choose to use depending on your specific needs and use case.

 When you are trying to decide which one to use, there are a number of factors to take into consideration such as cost, accessibility, ease of use, legal liability and functionality.
 We have put together a comparison chart of the four web conferencing tools available on campus, which includes the two Blackboard platforms as well as Adobe Connect and Google Hangouts.

 Are the tools integrated into my LMS?

-Blackboard Collaborate and Ultra are both integrated into D2L, Canvas and Moodle.
+Blackboard Collaborate and Ultra are both integrated into Canvas.
 This allows one-click access without additional logins.
 Google Hangouts and Adobe Connect are not, though you can potentially integrate Adobe Connect on a course by course basis.